prowestgis/upp-wg/interop.md

 * `route` for Esri-compatible routing services
 * `geometry` for Esri-compatible geometry services
-* `county.boundaries`for County boundaries use to identify a route's authorities
+* `boundaries.county` for County boundaries use to identify a route's authorities
-* `city.boundaries`for City boundaries use to identify a route's authorities
+* `boundaries.city` for City boundaries use to identify a route's authorities
 * `upp` for generic UPP data services
 * `upp.information.axle` for UPP axle information
 * `upp.information.company` for UPP company information